Nextdoor/kingpin/docs/actors/group.Sync.md

 Groups together a series of Actors and executes them synchronously in the order that they were defined.

-**Failure**

-In the event that an actor fails, this actor will return the failure immediately.
-Because the actors are executed in-order of definition, the failure will prevent any further actors from executing.

 **Options**

   * `acts` - An array of individual Actor definitions.